SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/01-NgModule.md

 # Angular Modules Overview

+Angular-Modules-and-routing-3-4-The-NgModule

-An Angular module is a deployment sub-set of your whole Angular application.
+An Angular module is a deployment **subset** of your whole Angular application.

-**NgModules** help us to organize our code into blocks that work as one unit.
+**NgModules** help us organize our code into blocks that work as a singular unit.

-NgModules are ordinary objects **decorated** with `@NgModule` decorator and you can inject them into other modules or components:
+You can inject them into other modules or components:

 ```js
 @NgModule({